rancher/docs/content/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/_index.md

 ## What Gets Removed?

-When removing Rancher from server nodes provisioned using RKE, the following components are deleted.
+When removing Rancher from server nodes launched using RKE, the following components are deleted.

 - The Rancher deployment namespace (`cattle-system` by default).
 - Any `serviceAccount`, `clusterRoles`, and `clusterRoleBindings` that Rancher applied the `cattle.io/creator:norman` label to.
 Rancher applies this label to any resource that it creates as of v2.1.0.
-- Labels, Annotations, and Finalizers.
+- Labels, annotations, and finalizers.
 - Rancher Deployment.
 - Machines, clusters, projects, and user custom resource deployments (CRDs).
 - All resources create under the `management.cattle.io` API Group.